dlebansais/Easly-Language/Doc/Nodes/Expression/BinaryConditionalExpression.md

 To propagate information in the descendant class of `a` and `b`, one can use a [Binary Operator Expression](https://github.com/dlebansais/Easly-Language/blob/master/Doc/Nodes/Expression/BinaryOperatorExpression.md) instead, using the `Or` or `And` functions as operator.

+## Events

+The conditional expression can also operate on events (or any descendant of the `Event` type).
+In this case:

++ If the operator is `or`, the expression returns when either of the left and right expressions are signaled.
++ If the operator is `and`, the expression returns when both the left and right expressions are signaled.

+The type of the expression is a signaled event.
+These events can be chained to obtain complex conditions on events.

+Note that left and right operands must be either both booleans, or both events (or descendants of these classes).
+Mixing boolean and events is not allowed.

+The conditional expression operating on events can only be used in the following situations:

++ As the source of a conditional in the if then else instruction.
+In can only be used nested in other binary conditional expressions, or as the source of the conditional itself.
++ As the source of a check instruction.

 # Translation to C&#35;

+## Boolean operators

 The C# `||` and `&&` operators provide the same feature as `or` and `and`, respectively.